 We’ve compiled 9+ online self-driving courses, specializations, and training programs suitable for beginners, intermediate engineers, and experts.

-With that said, if you are brand-new to the self-driving car industry, I highly recommend becoming fluent in Python, C++, and advanced mathematics and software development before attempting to become proficient in self-driving cars.
+Now, if you are brand-new to the self-driving car industry, I highly recommend becoming fluent in Python, C++, and advanced mathematics and software development before attempting to become proficient in self-driving cars.

 This article will set you up for success as you’re trying to navigate the world of self-driving vehicles.